upeshp/MS3_EasyDinner/TESTING.md

 _User Stories_

-Intuitive:
+I want the website to be intuitive, so I can get an impression of what it does from first glance:
  - The title of the site gives an idea of its purpose.
  - The homepage displays a suitable hero image, and overlaying headline explaining the site's purpose.
  - There are further details about the site included below the hero image/on the footer.

-Presentation:
+I want the website to be visually appealing and well presented:
  - Used Materialize CSS to present in a clean grid format.
  - Simple colour scheme used with plenty of white spaces to keep things clean and not overwhelm user.

-Searchable:
+I want the recipe listing feature to be searchable, so I can search for specific recipes I may be interested in:
  - Clear search function at top of recipes page, enabling searching by recipe title/ingredients.

-Easy login/signup:
+I want an easy way to login or signup to the website:
  - Two simple pages for these functions, where only 2 inputs are required, and clear instructions displayed regarding the requirements for these inputs.

-Add/edit recipe:
+I want it to be easy to add/edit a recipe:
- - Buttons for these functions have been included for these functions on the profile page.
+ - Buttons for these functions have been included on the profile page.
+ - Edit/Delete recipe buttons placed below individual recipe cards to make it easy to select recipe for editing/deleting.
  - Add Recipe also appears on the navbar (once user is logged in).
+ - Edit Recipe form has existing recipe details pre-filled in form to make it easier for user to edit.
+ - Form input requirements are kept simple, and clear instructions provided regarding input requirements displayed on form.

 <span id="Feat"></span>